origgami/CMB2-grid/README.md

 # CMB2-grid
 A grid system for Wordpress CMB2 library that allows the creation of columns for a better layout in the admin.

+## Installation

+For now you have to install this as a WordPress plugin:

+1. Download the plugin
+2. Place the plugin folder in your `/wp-content/plugins/` directory
+3. Activate the plugin in the Plugin dashboard

 ## Usage
 Create your cmb2 metabox like you always do: